 Wild Coyote Winery is a small family-owned winery with a B&B on the property.
 Wild Coyote sits high on a hill, and there some great views of the vineyards and the whole area.
 The winery is adobe-style architecture, and it has a warm and welcoming feeling.
 The winery is known and respected for its big, bold and juicy red wines.
 The winery has been there since 1995, making it one of the more established wineries in Paso Robles.
 Wild Coyote also has a guest house for rental.

 Continue West on Adelaida for a short distance and look for the small sign on the left, then head up the hill to Daou.
 Be prepared for something spectacular as you spot Daou.
 Daou has a lavish tasting room and patio area.
 The views are not going to get much better than at Daou.
 You won’t be disappointed with the wines; they are as good as the views.
 From 12 to 4 pm, Daou offers a delightful wine and food pairing menu.
 See this blog report on the wine and food pairing.

 Adelaida Cellars is one of the pioneering wineries of Paso Robles.
 Their first vintage was 1981 when there were only a smattering of wineries located in the entire Paso Robles wine region.
 Adelaida Cellars is well known for their Rhone-style wines, with their beautiful Viognier white wine leading the way.
 Adelaida Cellars is ramping up to keep up with all their new winery neighbors.
 They have broken ground on a new wine production center and tasting room.
 Even now, under construction, the winery is worth a visit.

 The last winery on this trail is Halter Ranch.
 The Vineyards have long supplied other wineries, but in 2005 established their winery.
-A brand new winery and tasting room are set to open in 2015.
-Down at the entrance is an old Victorian house, a Paso Robles landmark built in 1825.
+In 2015, a great winery and hospitality center opened.
+Down at the entrance is an old Victorian house, a Paso Robles landmark since1825.
 Both Bordeaux and Rhone-style wines in the Halter lineup of wines, plus their Spanish Tempranillo wine.
 Cave tours are available.
 Halter Ranch is a popular visitor spot, so please plan accordingly.